The Southeastern Virginia house districts include Districts: 1, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 14, 16, 17, 19, 22, 23, and 24.

 He is ardently and un-apologetically pro life.
 He is a strong defender of the Second Amendment and NRA Member.

-Current Position: State Delegate for District 19 since 2014
+Current Position: State Delegate of District 19 since 2014

 Currently serving a third term in the House, Terry Austin is on the committees of Appropriations, Transportation, Rules, and Cities, Count & Towns.
 In 2018, he was appointed to serve on the Joint Audit & Legislative Commission (JLARC).